TAUSBV/dqf-api/v3/README.md

 The API supports two  alternative ways for posting translation data.
 The main difference between these approaches lies in how the *sourceSegments* parameter is handled.
 Source segments can be sent to DQF in batch after creating a master project or they can be submitted together with the translated segment at child project level.

 Irrespective of the POST approach you decide to use, you will need to ensure that DQF receives all required information to produce accurate reports.
 This includes all relevant (source/target) segment and review information that complement that translated/reviewed content itself.
 Please consider carefully how you want to approach the submissions to DQF.
-If you need assistance please contact the DQF Team.
+If you need assistance, please contact the DQF Team.

 **IMPORTANT:** DQF requires all translated segments (edited or not) to be posted for _any child project directly associated with the translation activity_ (i.e. where activity in the editor takes place).
 This is necessary both for statistical purposes as well as to enable subsequent POST calls in DQF review projects.